syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 ---
 layout: post
 title: Performance in Windows Forms GridGrouping control | Syncfusion
-description: Learn about Performance support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
+description: Learn about Performance support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Performance in Windows Forms GridGrouping (GridGroupingControl)
+# Performance in Windows Forms GridGrouping control
 GridGroupingControl has an extremely high performance standard.
 It can handle very high frequency updates and refresh scenarios.
 It also offers complete support for Virtual Mode wherein data will be loaded only on demand.
 Using some of the optimization properties, user can have the grid work with large amounts of data without a performance hit.

 All the properties that affects grid performance are wrapped into a category named `Optimization`.